Take the Trail

 Adelaide’s surveyor, Colonel William Light was a keen archer, who brought two longbows with him when he arrived, and encouraged others to the sport.

-The original Adelaide Archery Club began recording its activity from the 1850s, but the club’s activities declined from the early 1900’s, due mostly to the impact of the World Wars.
+The original Adelaide Archery Club began recording its activities from the 1850s, but participation declined from the early 1900’s, due mostly to the impact of the World Wars.

 From the late 1940s, archery in Adelaide enjoyed something of a revival.
 For a few years in the 1940s, there were two clubs: the Adelaide Archery Club and the Archery Cub of South Australia.

-The two groups united in 1946 and formed the Archery Society of South Australia,– which was later returned to the original name of Adelaide Archery Club.
+The two groups united in 1946 and later agreed to return to the original name of Adelaide Archery Club.

 The club has been located here in Park 10 since 1950, and has produced many Australian champions both in national and international competitions, including the Olympics.
 Notable members include Simon Fairweather and David Barnes.